FungAGE/FungAGE.github.io/content/authors/Kevin/_index.md

 ---
 # Display name
-title: Aaron Vogan
+title: Kevin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Principal Investigators
+role: Graduate Students

 # Organizations/Affiliations
 organizations: